Appeasement: Russia

-The minimal international reactions to the invasion of Chechnya, the invasion of Georgia and the 2014 annexation of Crimea, as well as the conflict in the Donbas, is seen by some as the cause that encouraged Russian president Vladimir Putin to conduct a full-scale invasion of the rest of Ukraine in 2022.
+Some argue that Vladimir Putin was encouraged to launch a full-scale invasion of the rest of Ukraine in 2022 due to minimal international reactions to the invasion of Chechnya, the invasion of Georgia, the 2014 annexation of Crimea, and the conflict in the Donbas.
 Some commentators have suggested that some NATO countries are following the policy of appeasement towards Vladimir Putin's Russia by rejecting the support of Ukrainian democracy through military operations and aid during the 2022 Russian invasion of Ukraine.

 From the beginning of his second term, Donald Trump recognized all Russian conquests in Ukraine.
 This policy was described as the betrayal of Ukraine, capitulation to Russia, or, more commonly, "appeasement."
 A chorus of voices in European capitals warned the US president that such concessions amount to "appeasement."
 British former Defence Secretary, Ben Wallace, associated the policy of Trump with Chamberlain’s ‘peace for our time’ moment.
 For Timothy Garton Ash, Trump’s "appeasement" of Vladimir Putin made Chamberlain look like a "principled, courageous realist."
-Now, Nash continues, "we see that Trump not only bullies his country’s friends but sucks up to his country’s enemies."
+Now, Ash continues, "we see that Trump not only bullies his country’s friends but sucks up to his country’s enemies."
 Contrary to 1938, the War is already raging.
 Hence, Ash suggested imagining Franklin Roosevelt making similar concessions to Hitler in 1941.

 The EU’s top diplomat, Kaja Kallas, noted that appeasement never worked.
 Kallas' generalization might be exaggerated, but on the occasion the appeasement did not work as planned.
 Russia kept pounding Ukraine.
 "Vladimir, STOP," begged Trump on Twitter.
 The appeal was ignored, Vladimir did not stop.
 Instead, Russia unleashed the largest aerial attack on Ukrainian cities since the War began.
-Having run the experiment with appeasement for half a year, Trump summed up: All negotiations with Vladimir Putin sound nice, "but it turns out to be meaningless."
-In August 2025, Trump appeared to resume appeasement when he hosted Putin in brief bilateral talks in Anchorage, Alaska, without hosting Ukrainian or European delegations.
+After six months of appeasement, Trump observed that negotiations with Vladimir Putin sound nice, "but it turns out to be meaningless."
 By the end of the three-hour meeting, Trump had rejected his previously espoused stance and adopted the Russian position of rejecting an immediate ceasefire in Ukraine, without securing any major concessions for Ukraine or the United States.